 In June 2025, the Stem Cell Network (SCN) announced a $13.5 million investment in 36 new clinical trials and research projects in regenerative medicine.
 With the help of 63 partner organizations that have provided more than $19.5 million in matching cash and in-kind support, this initiative has added $33 million to Canada's regenerative medicine ecosystem.
 The funded projects will advance creative research in 14 disease categories, including rare disorders like Rett syndrome and cystic fibrosis.

-Asia Pacific is estimated to host the fastest-growing cell encapsulation market during the forecast period.
+Asia Pacific is estimated to host the fastest-growing cell encapsulation market with share of 20% during the forecast period.
 The rapid ascent may be explained by advancements in the pharmaceutical and biotechnology industries of developing countries like China and India.
 Another element influencing the prosperous development of this region is the continuous government assistance provided to the pharmaceutical sectors in emerging countries.
 Furthermore, the region's sector is anticipated to grow greatly as a result of continuous research on cancer and infectious diseases.

 The number of stem cell clinical trials now underway in China demonstrates the country's rapid entry into the field.
 China now has the third-highest number of stem cell clinical trials worldwide, after the U.S. and Europe, with 164, according to the US National Institutes of Health.
 In terms of scientific production, China is likewise catching up quickly.